yashumayank/unreleased/README.md

 # Bachelors+Masters+PhD_projects
-This is a dummy repo consisting of some of the code from my Bachelor and Master studies.
+This is a dummy repo consisting of some of the code from my Bachelors, Masters and PhD studies.